Kovachev05/Chess/README.md

 ## Installation
 To run the program, navigate to the bin folder and run the chess.exe (In the future i might add a set up wizard that creates a shortcut)

+## Unique sound design
+When capturing a piece, a satisfying sound is made

 ## Work in progress
 There is still a lot of work to be done, so the game might still not feel very polished